walnuthq/madara-docs/docs/advanced/customize_gas_token.md

 #### Save the token contract locally

-Rreplace the contents of `src/lib.cairo` with:
+Replace the contents of `src/lib.cairo` with:

 ```rust
 #[starknet::contract]